Sang-Choi/Sang-Choi.github.io/_pages/about.md

 ---
+permalink: /
+title: ""
+excerpt: "About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---
 Hey!
 Waving Hand on OpenMoji 12.3
 ======
 I am a 2nd year Computer Science student at Rose-Hulman Institute of Technology.
 I am currently interning at Carnegie Mellon University's Institute of Software Research.